oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | 0x26 `'&'` | tfield | enum | field that specifies the type of this field |

 ### 3.2.3 Semantic Validation Keywords
-Non-transforming (email)
+*Non-transforming options (e.g., email)*

-Serialization options include value constraints
+*Serialization options may include value constraints applicable to all data formats.*

 * IM value is an IPv4 address as defined in [RFC 791](#rfc791).
 * IM value is an IPv6 address as defined in [RFC 8200](#rfc8200).
 * IM value is an IPv4 address and a prefix length as specified in Section 3.1 of [RFC 4632](#rfc4632).